Neil Armstrong: Business activities

 After Armstrong retired from NASA in 1971, he acted as a spokesman for several businesses.
 The first company to successfully approach him was Chrysler, for whom he appeared in advertising starting in January 1979.
 Armstrong thought they had a strong engineering division, and they were in financial difficulty.
 He later acted as a spokesman for other American companies, including General Time Corporation and the Bankers Association of America.
 He acted as a spokesman for only American companies.

 In addition to his duties as a spokesman, he also served on the board of directors of several companies.
 The first company board Armstrong joined was Gates Learjet, chairing their technical committee.
 He flew their new and experimental jets and even set a climb and altitude record for business jets.
 Armstrong became a member of Cincinnati Gas & Electric Company's board in 1973.
 They were interested in nuclear power and wanted to increase the company's technical competence.
 He served on the board of Taft Broadcasting, also based in Cincinnati.
-Armstrong joined Thiokol's board in 1989, after he was vice-chair of the Rogers Commission; the Space Shuttle Challenger was destroyed due to a problem with the Thiokol-manufactured solid rocket boosters.
+Armstrong joined the board of solid rocket booster Thiokol in 1989, after previously serving on the Rogers Commission which found that the Space Shuttle Challenger was destroyed due to a defect in the Thiokol-manufactured solid rocket boosters.
 When Armstrong left the University of Cincinnati, he became the chairman of Cardwell International Ltd., a company that manufactured drilling rigs.
 He served on additional aerospace boards, first United Airlines in 1978, and later Eaton Corporation in 1980.
 He was asked to chair the board of directors for a subsidiary of Eaton, AIL Systems.
 He chaired the board through the company's 2000 merger with EDO Corporation, until his retirement in 2002.

-North Pole expedition
+North Pole and Ecuador expeditions

+In 1976 Stanley Hall of Scotland arranged one of the most expensive, large scale cave explorations in modern history, to investigate Cueva de los Tayos in Ecuador.
+For the expedition, over a hundred people were recruited, including members of the Scottish Black Watch and the Royal Highland Fusiliers regiment, Ecuadorian military personnel, and various experts in different fields, including Armstrong, then a professor of aerospace engineering at the University of Cincinnati, as Honorary President of the expedition.

 In 1985, professional expedition leader Mike Dunn organized a trip to take men he deemed the "greatest explorers" to the North Pole.
 The group included Armstrong, Edmund Hillary, Hillary's son Peter, Steve Fossett, and Patrick Morrow.
 They arrived at the Pole on April 6, 1985.
-Armstrong said he was curious to see what it looked like from the ground, as he had seen it only from the Moon.
 He did not inform the media of the trip, preferring to keep it private.